pshrmn/understanding-rollup/nodes.md

 #### Behaviors

+* assignExpression - if the node has a declaration, add the expression to its assigned expressions
 * bind - If the node is a reference or part of a left hand side assignment (default value), find and set the node's declaration and add the node to the declaration's references
 * gatherPossibleValues - if the node is a reference (not a property or a rename), add it to set
+* hasEffectsWhenAssigned - if there is a declaration, return its `included` value
+* hasEffectsWhenMutated - if there is a declaration, return true if it has a truthy value for any of these properties: `included`, `isParam`, `isGlobal`, `isExternal`, `isNamespace`, or if any of the node's assigned expressions have effects when mutated.
+* includeInBundle - if already included, return false.
+Otherwise, set `included` to true, call declaration's `includeDeclaration` method, and return true.
 * render - If the node has a declaration, and the declaration has a different name than the node's name, overwrite code using declaration's name.
 For re-named property identifiers, include old name (`oldName: newName`).
-* run - If the node has a declaration, activate it

 ### IfStatement